Roman Martyrology,

 At Padua, St. Daniel, martyr.

-consecrated to God by St. Germanus, bishop of Auxerre, and became famous
+who was consecrated to God by St. Germanus, bishop of Auxerre,

 Omnes sancti Mártyres,